Wikimedia-Austria/WikiDaheim/README.md

 The frontend is mailny build with the help of the following libraries:

 - [React](https://reactjs.org/)
+  The base JS Framwork of the App.
 - [Immutable.js](https://immutable-js.github.io/immutable-js/)
+  Prevents variables from being mutated.
 - [Redux](https://redux.js.org/)
+  Management of the current app state.
+Also provides actions and reducers.
 - [React Router](https://reacttraining.com/react-router/)
+  Routing of the app.
-- [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/) via React wrapper `react-mapbox-gl`
+- [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/) via React wrapper `react-mapbox-gl` Rendering of the map.

 ### API